 This unit focuses on building performance and musicianship skills.
 Students present performances of selected group works using one or more instruments.
 They study the work of other performers and explore strategies to optimise their own approach to performance.
-Students undertake basic keyboard and guitar study to further their instrumental experience.
-They study aural, theory and analysis concepts to develop their musicianship skills and apply this knowledge when preparing and presenting performances.
-It is recommended students are technically proficient on a chosen instrument and are encouraged to be undertaking private instrumental and/or vocal music tuition.
-Students will be involved in a performance evening as part of the assessment for this course.
+Students will take part in a percussion ensemble and perform percussive works for an audience.
+Students study aural, theory and analysis concepts to develop their musicianship skills and apply this knowledge when preparing and presenting performances.
+It is recommended students are technically proficient on a chosen instrument to a basic level and are encouraged to be undertaking private instrumental and/or vocal music tuition.
+Students will be involved in performance evenings and other events as part of the assessment for this course.

-- Develop performance skills and gain experience in front of an audience. - Develop an understanding of approaches that can be used to optimise performance - Recognise and write rhythms, melodies, intervals, chords and scales using conventions in music notation - Recognise elements of music, which influence stylistic characteristics and genres - Devise a composition drawn from analysis of selected music genres
+- Develop performance skills and gain experience in front of an audience. - Develop an understanding of approaches that can be used to optimise performance - Recognise and write rhythms, melodies, intervals, chords and scales using conventions in music notation - Recognise elements of music, which influence stylistic characteristics and genres - Undertake composition, arranging and other practical tasks.